ektrah/libsodium-core/README.md

 #### crypto_sign_open
 `Sodium.PublicKeyAuth.Verify()` - Verifies the signature and returns the clear-text message using [Ed25519](http://ed25519.cr.yp.to/) and the supplied 32-byte public key.
 Throws a `CryptographicException` if verification fails.

+#### crypto_box_keypair
+`Sodium.PublicKeyBox.GenerateKeyPair()` - Generates a public/private Curve25519-XSalsa20-Poly1305 key pair based on a random seed.
+The public key is 32 bytes, the private key is 32 bytes.

+#### crypto_box
+`Sodium.PublicKeyBox.Create()` - Encrypts a message using the sender's private key, and the recipient's public key.
+Both keys are 32 bytes.
+Encryption / signing is performed via Curve25519-XSalsa20-Poly1305.

+#### crypto_box_open
+`Sodium.PublicKeyBox.Open()` - Decrypts and verifies the sender's signature using the recipient's private key and the sender's public key.
+Both keys are 32 bytes.
+Throws a `CryptographicException` if verification fails.

 ## Requirements & Versions

 This library is built in Visual Studio 2010, and targets .NET 4.0; it is compiled against libsodium v0.4.3.